MarkvanMents/docs/content/developerportal/deploy/upgrading-to-mendix-sso-from-acs.md

 4. Delete the **AppCloudServices** module.
 You will also need to delete or exclude the **OnFirstLoginAppCloudUser** microflow which will have been added to your app.

     {{% alert type="warning" %}}If you have customized the AppCloudServices module directly, rather than following best practice by applying customizations to your own module, you **must not** delete the AppCloudServices module (or you will lose your data).
-Instead, use the **Errors** pane and exclude from your module, one at a time, all documents which are causing errors.{{% /alert %}}
+Instead, use the **Errors** pane and exclude from your module, one at a time, all documents which are causing errors.{% endhint %}

 5. If you have errors from pages which are based on the AppCloudMasterLayout (which you have now deleted from your app), you can change the layout for these pages to an Atlas UI layout, for example **Atlas_Default**.